raulcano/docker-ip2tor-shop/README.md

 To take advantage of Docker's isolation principles, the following containers are created:
 - nginx
+- django-http
-- django-http (here is where the main app stuff happens, plus a http server is started)
+    - _Here is where the main app stuff happens, plus a http server is started)_
 - django-daphne
 - redis
 - postgres
 - celery-beat
 - celery-worker
+- tor
-- tor (this one is not mandatory, but useful to generate a hidden service to access your shop)
+    - _This container is not mandatory, but useful to generate a hidden service to access your shop)_

 # Getting started